enjin/universal-metadata-standard/README.md

 * Resource MAY contain this property.
 The value MUST correspond to an `image/*` type and is RECOMMENDED to be either `image/bmp`, `image/jpeg` or `image/png` to ensure compatibility with all Clients.
 * Client MAY display the image.
 Client MAY support animated image formats.

-`media: Array<Object>` An array of objects containing media (image; video; and/or model) files that are used to represent this token.
+`media: Array<Object>` An array of objects containing media (image; video; audio; and/or model) files that are used to represent this token.
 The order of this array is important as the Client should present any supported media resources in that order.
 * Resource SHOULD provide a list of media resources.
 * Client SHOULD display at least one media resource.
 The Client MAY ignore media types that it is unable to support.
 The Client SHOULD present media in the order they're listed within the array.